Saint Library

 The Arrest

-Seized during the violence accompanying the Smyrnaean games, Polycarp refused to flee and was brought before the Roman proconsul, who gave him the choice between cursing Christ and death — a choice the bishop had already made sixty years before.
+Seized during the violence accompanying the Smyrnaean games, Polycarp refused to flee and was brought before the Roman proconsul, who gave him the choice between cursing Christ and death.

 155